Variety View

 Variety View was an Australian television series which aired on Melbourne station ABV-2 from 1958 to 1959.
 The series was a half-hour live variety show.
 Some episodes were hosted by Harry Sutcliffe and Robert Peach.

-In the 1 August 1958 episode, the host was Frank Rich, while the guests included instrumental group The Four Jelatis, juggler John Broadway, tenor Eric Michaelson, baritone William Laird, and singer Shirlene Clancy.
+On 1 August 1958 episode, the host was Frank Rich, while the guests included instrumental group The Four Jelatis, juggler John Broadway, tenor Eric Michaelson, baritone William Laird, and singer Shirlene Clancy.